 Patrons who are above 18 years of age are eligible to use the Information Resources and facilities for free.
 This includes lecturers and students at universities and approved colleges; government officials; media personnel; retirees and authentically employed persons in business, education and NGOs.

-Currently, patrons are not able to borrow books from the Information Resource Center.
+Currently, patrons are not able to borrow books from the American Center.
 Those wishing to make copies of the library books and magazines have to request for assistance from the librarians.

 All patrons must comply with the library rules and regulations.